Security of personal data in e-mail

 An assessment of different types of risk and their impact should be made as a basis for ensuring security measures regarding e-mail.
 As data controllers you should therefore ask yourselves the following questions:

 - What is the risk profile?
-That is to say, what events might affect the personal data during the course of e-mail handling?
+That is to say, what events might affect the personal data during the course of e-mail processing?

 - How great is the risk that different threats will actually become a reality?